 - Turn the support line symbol on.
-The small circles are the "support" locations of the support line. - Retain the first and the last support points, and delete the support points (circles) in between.
-Do so by using the Remove Point tool (1/2).
-The outcome will be a view, similar to Fig. A1.2-2.
+The small circles are the "support" locations of the support line. - Retain the first and the last support points and delete the support points (circles) in between.
+Do so by using the Remove Point tool (%).
+The outcome will be a view, like Fig. A1.2-2.